rocketlabdelta/info-central/regulation/waivertable.md

 - 4" Diameter, 4 pound rocket
 - Aerotech I195 motor - 426 Newton-seconds total impulse (33% I)

 Use the 50% I table.
 According to the table the rocket will go less than 2900’ and can be flown provided other factors are safe (thrust-to-weight ratio).
 1/4 pound = 4 ounces 1/2 pound = 8 ounces 3/4 pound = 12 ounces Use at your own risk.
-Dean Roth, the creator of the tables, assumes no liability for use of this data, and recommends that RSOs require a flight simulator for large rockets, large motors and minimum diameter rockets.
+Dean A. Roth, the creator of the tables, assumes no liability for use of this data, and recommends that RSOs require a flight simulator for large rockets, large motors and minimum diameter rockets.

 100% F 80 Newton-seconds